ShivanKaul/star-spec/draft-dss-star.md

 A threshold secret sharing scheme with these properties has the following API syntax:

-- Share(k, secret, rand): Produce a `k`-threshold share using randomness `rand` and `secret`, along with a commitment to the secret, each of size `Nshare` and `Ncommitment` bytes long.
+- Share(k, secret, rand): Produce a `k`-threshold share using randomness `rand` and `secret`, along with a commitment to the secret, of size `Nshare` and `Ncommitment` bytes long respectively.
   The value `k` is an integer, and `secret`  and `rand` are byte strings.
 - Recover(k, share_set): Combine the secret shares in `share_set`, each of which correspond
   to the same secret share commitment, which is of size at least `k`, and recover the corresponding